devcord/website/resources/rules.md

 <br>

 You may post your question in the relevant 🚧 **DEV ZONE** channel.
-If your question is urgent, you may ping one of the *help-* roles once per hour, and preferably not more than a few times a day. **DO NOT** look for help in the 💖 **COMMUNITY** channels.
+If your question is urgent, you may ping one of the help roles by using the `.ping <role>` command to notify helpers.
+Please read the [bot documentation](/bots/devmod) for more details. **DO NOT** look for help in the 💖 **COMMUNITY** channels.

 ## 💰 Jobs
 Post job listings and "for hire" advertisements in the 💰 **PAID WORK** category.

 ### Rules
 - Keep proof, for those on both sides of a transaction.
 - Scamming is a permanent and instant ban if proven.
 We will not take action if no proof is received.
 - Be smart.
 If it's too good to be true, it's too good to be true.
 - Absolutely no trolling, memeing, or offtopic is allowed in any jobs channel.